 Types of stations

-The two main charging station types for AC charging are IEC62196 Type 1 (aka SAE J1772, commonly used in the US and Japan) and IEC62196 or Type 2 (aka Mennekes, mainly used in Europe).
-The internal components which form the architecture of these station types is essentially the same, although Type 1 stations are restricted to single-phase power, while Type 2 stations can deliver single-phase or three-phase power, which means charging three times faster.
+The two main charging station types for AC charging are the Type 1 (aka SAE J1772, commonly used in the US and Japan) and IEC 62196 or Type 2 (aka Mennekes, mainly used in Europe).
+The internal components which form the architecture of these station types is essentially the same, although Type 1 stations are restricted to single-phase power, while Type 2 EV charging stations can deliver single-phase or three-phase power, which means charging three times faster.
 The main reasoning behind the two competing world standards as it currently stands is the difference built into the electric power transmission grid.
-Australia, like Europe, has a three-phase power grid, while the US and Japan only have a single phase grid.
+Australia, like Europe, has a three-phase power grid, while the US and Japan only have a single-phase grid.

-At EVE Australia, our complete range of EVSE products sourced from the worlds leading suppliers (ICU, Keba, Phoenix Contact) gives consumers the option to allow all cars regardless of model the ability to charge in a fast and efficient manner.
+At EVE Australia, our complete range of EVSE products sourced from the worlds leading suppliers (EO, Keba, Schneider Electric) gives consumers the option to allow all cars regardless of model the ability to charge in a fast and efficient manner.
 With projects installed across Sydney, Melbourne, Brisbane, Adelaide, Perth and Canberra, we are able to assist with any EVSE project across Australia.